L'Histoire du soldat: Conclusion

-The work ends with Joseph crossing the frontier-post, a boundary not to be crossed, after being tempted by the ideal of having both his wife and his mother.
-The Devil is waiting as Joseph turns back to find his Princess, now gone.
-(Marche triomphale du diable / The Devil's Triumphant March): violin and percussion entwined in a rhythmic duel, the final measures played solely by the percussionist; here the score is marked decrescendo to the end, although this may be changed crescendo when performing the Suite.
+Joseph crossed the frontier, a boundary not to be crossed, after being tempted by the idea of having both his wife and his mother.
+The Devil is waiting as Joseph turns back to find his Princess gone.
+(Marche triomphale du diable / The Devil's Triumphant March): violin and percussion entwined in a rhythmic duel, the final measures played solely by the percussionist; here the score is marked decrescendo to the end, although this may be changed to crescendo when performing the Suite.

 Translations into English and German

 The original French text by Ramuz has been translated into English by Michael Flanders and Kitty Black, and into German by the poet Hans Reinhart.

-Musical influences
+An English translation by British dramatist Jeremy Sams was performed for the first time in 2003 by The Philharmonia Orchestra at St George's Bristol.
+The translation was later used in a television adaptation for BBC Four in 2022.

-Histoire du soldat shows Stravinsky's absorption of a wide range of musical influences: the pasodoble in the Marche royale; the tango, the waltz and ragtime, as played by Joseph to cure the Princess; klezmer in the instrumentation and textures; Luther's Ein feste Burg in the Petit choral; and Bach in the Grand choral.
-According to the musicologist Danick Trottier, these influences are linked to a certain extent to Stravinsky's experiences and first successes in the cosmopolitan Paris of the early 1910s, since the capital of France was a confluence-point for a variety of artists and musicians during La Belle Époque.
+A translation by Welsh librettist Paul Griffiths was performed at the Linbury Studio, Royal Opera House, London in 2004 and again in 2010 with players from the New York Philharmonic under Valery Gergiev at Avery Fisher Hall with Alec Baldwin as the narrator.